“(Clear your throat) Can I have everyone's attention for a moment?”

 You organized a going-away party at a restaurant for your friend who's moving to another area of the country.
 Everyone has been eating and talking, but you want to say some nice words about your friend to the whole group.
-To get everyone's attention, you say:
+To get everyone's attention, you say this.

 (Clear your throat) Can I have everyone's attention for a moment?